 In 2020, the Legislature passed a bill that directed the Health Care Authority (HCA) to collect a fee, or assessment, based on covered lives from Washington health insurers in order to keep PAL services up and running.
-This assessment will begin on July 1, 2021.
 The assessment applies to both self-insured and fully insured health plans.
 This includes health carriers, self-funded multiple employer welfare arrangements, and employers or other entities that provide health care in this state, including self-funding entities or employee welfare benefit plans.

 House Bill 2728 is the result of a partnership among the Legislature, providers, health plans, advocates, HCA, and the Children and Youth Behavioral Health Work Group (CYBHWG), among others.

-HCA will contract with a third-party administrator to calculate and administer the assessments, which will be deposited into a newly created account to support these important behavioral health programs.
+HCA has chosen KidsVax, LLC as the apparent successful bidder to administer the assessment.
+KidsVax will act as the third-party administrator to calculate and administer the assessments, which will be deposited into a newly created account to support important behavioral health PAL programs.